Real spectrum compactification of Hitchin components, Weyl chamber valued lengths, and dual spaces: Introduction

-Let us explain the objects and how the main result provides an answer to the above question more precisely.
+Let us now explain the objects and results of this article in more detail.
 In his seminal paper \cite{Hitchin_LieGroupsAndTeichmuellerSpace}, Hitchin used Higgs bundles to show that $\chi(S,\PSL(n,\R))$ for $n\geq 3$ contains three connected components, if $n$ is odd, and six connected components, if $n$ is even.
 In the odd case, one of the three components, and in the even case, two of the six components, are homeomorphic to $\R^{(2g-2)(n^2-1)}$.
 They can be characterized as follows.
 Denote by $\iota_n$ the irreducible $n$-dimensional representation of $\PSL(2,\R)$ into $\PSL(n, \R)$.

 \begin{dfn} Fix $j \from \pi_1(S) \to \PSL(2,\R)$ a holonomy representation of a marked hyperbolic structure on $S$, i.e.\ $j$ is faithful with discrete image.
 The \emph{Hitchin component} $\Hit(S,n)$ is the connected component of $\chi(S,\PSL(n,\R))$ containing $\iota_n \circ j$.
 A representation $\pi_1(S) \to \PSL(n,\R)$ whose $\PSL(n,\R)$-conjugacy class lies in the Hitchin component is a \emph{Hitchin representation}. \end{dfn}